April 22, 2023

 6. Water-resistant Mat or a Chair

 My go-to is called a Monkey Mat, but in doing research I see that they are no longer in business.
-Doing some research for a comparable product, the one linked looks similar.
+Doing some research for a comparable product, the one linked looks similar, and it's very inexpensive.
 The best part is how small it folds up and it's easy to tote anywhere.
 I have loved my Monkey Mat so much, and now I hope it never rips or wears out.
 These little mats can be life-savers when you're out and want to pop a squat to rest.
 It's a lot easier than hauling a folding chair, I can tell you that.
+Get yourself a little foldable mat, and fest with success.

 Image